uwescience/HackWeek-Toolkit/docs/Timeline/Timeline-Intro.md

    f.
 Contact information for the SOC
    g.
 Information about live stream, code of conduct, …
    h.
 (Link to application form, once it’s live)
+2. **Set up an e-mail address** as point of contact for potential participants
+3. **Set up a mailing list** for announcements that interested researchers can sign up for.

 ### Announce the event
 1. Where are typical venues for announcing events in your community?